Principal Investigator

 Email: janinef@g.ucla.edu

-Madison Hopkins is a PhD student in Ecology and Evolutionary Biology.
+Eugene Hopkins is a PhD student in Ecology and Evolutionary Biology.
 They are interested in how interspecies behavioral interactions evolve and persist over time, and in developing eco-evolutionary models to help generate theories and predictions to test on empirical data.
-In the Grether lab, they will work to further develop models of the evolution of interspecific territoriality in birds, as well as the evolution of competitor signaling and recognition traits.
+In the Grether lab, they are working on new models of the evolution of interspecific territoriality in birds, as well as the evolution of competitor signaling and recognition traits.

 Email: mlhopkins@g.ucla.edu